Easy Raspberry & Peach Danish

-This easy Danish recipe is easy to make and looks like it came from a fancy bakery!
+This Danish recipe is easy to make and looks like it came from a fancy bakery!
 Peaches and raspberries combine for a delicious fruit topping and, of course, it’s finished with a generous drizzle of cream cheese icing.
-Learn my shortcut that makes these homemade Danishes so easy you’ll want to make a batch every weekend.
+Learn my shortcut that makes these homemade Danishes so easy, you’ll want to make a batch every weekend.

 a slice of peach raspberry Danish on a plate.